aurora-multiphysics/achlys/docs/docs/examples/thermal_desorption/theory.md

 \end{equation}

 </div>
-The extrinsic trap evolution from Equation \ref{eq:combined_trap_creation} is available in Blue-kite through a derivative of the TrappingMaterial material class called ExtrinsicTransientTrappingMaterial.
+The extrinsic trap evolution from Equation \ref{eq:combined_trap_creation} is available in Achlys through a derivative of the TrappingMaterial material class called ExtrinsicTransientTrappingMaterial.
 The resulting extrinsic trap concentrations are shown in Figure \ref{fig:extrinsic_trap_creation} both as a final spatial distribution and the changing concentrations over time at discrete locations.